Cultural Methods to Manage Wildlife Damage

 Specific Cultural Control Method Information

 Guard Animals Guard animals are used to protect livestock from predation by coyotes.
-However, research is being done to use guard animals to protect crops from deer as well. dogs, llamas, donkeys, etc.
+However, research is being done to use guard animals to protect crops from deer as well, including dogs, llamas, donkeys, etc.